Current as of 19th of August 2020

 You should not travel if you:

-- – are sharing a household or support bubble with somebody who has experienced coronavirus symptoms in the last 14 days
+- – Are sharing a household or support bubble with somebody who has experienced coronavirus symptoms over the previous 14 days

 Consider purchasing travel insurance which may provide coverage for illness due to COVID-19 should you be diagnosed and prevented from travel at the time of your departure.
 It may not provide coverage for travel bans, shelter in place orders, or fear of travel.
 Be sure to carefully read the policy coverage for details.